SixPM-Software/dalton/README.md

 ## Contributing
 See [Contributing](contributing.md).

-Alternatively, if you would like to sponsor me, consider donating some WAX with the address `daltonpython`.
+Alternatively, if you would like to sponsor me, consider donating some WAX to the address `daltonpython`.
 ![https://i.imgur.com/rWbgGW3.png](https://i.imgur.com/rWbgGW3.png)